joena1o/e-vote/README.md

-SUG_MAU Voting System (EVS)
+MAU E-Voting System (EVS)
 🚀 Introduction
-The SUG_MAU Voting System (EVS) is a comprehensive software designed to facilitate and manage student election processes digitally, ensuring a seamless, transparent, and efficient voting experience.
+The MAU E-Voting System (EVS) is a comprehensive software designed to facilitate and manage student election processes digitally, ensuring a seamless, transparent, and efficient voting experience.
 It aims to enhance voter participation, improve result accuracy, and provide a platform for fair voting processes by utilizing unique online login details and integrating student data from the university’s directory.

 🗳️ Key Features
 1. Election Creation